chiakikame/elm-calculator/README.md

 This will look in `e.target`'s `dataset` and pluck out `value` or whatever our attribute is called.
 It's pretty straight forward.

-A non working example of wiring it up, would look something like this.
+A trivial example of wiring it up, would look something like this.

 ```
+-- abstract "value" from "dataset"
 decodeDataAttr : Json.Decode.Decoder String
 decodeDataAttr =
   at ["target", "dataset", "value"] string

+-- click event
 getAttribute : Signal.Address a -> (String -> a) -> Html.Attribute
 getAttribute address f =
   on "click" decodeDataAttr (\v -> Signal.message address (f v))

+-- view
 view =
   button [
     attribute "data-value" "1"